OctopyID/LaravelDataTable/README.md

 # Laravel DataTable

-Laravel DataTable is a wrapper class for Yajra DataTable, this class is intended to separate queries and config on yajra datatable and call blade view as well as function as json responders when called with ajax.
+Laravel DataTable is a wrapper class for Yajra DataTable, this class is intended to separate query and configuration on yajra datatable and call blade view and serve as json responders when called with ajax to make clean code.

 ## Installation